boazbk/tcs/lec_14_PvsNP.md

 In short, the answer is _No_.
 For example, suppose that we are trying to decide between the "3SAT is easy" conjecture (there is an $10^6n$ time algorithm for 3SAT) and the "3SAT is hard" conjecture (for every $n$, any NAND program that solves $n$ variable 3SAT takes $2^{10^{-6}n}$ lines), then, since for  $n = 10^8$, $2^{10^{-6}n} > 10^6 n$, this boils down to the finite question of deciding whether or not there is $10^{13}$ line NAND program deciding 3SAT on formulas with $10^8$ variables.
-If there is such a program then there is a finite proof of that, namely the proof is the ~1TB file describing the program, and the verification is the (finite in principle though infeasible in practice) process of checking that it succeeds on all inputs.^[This inefficiency is not necessarily inherent.
-Later in this course we will discuss results in program checking, interactive proofs, and average-case complexity, that can be used for efficient verification of  proofs of related statements.
+If there is such a program then there is a finite proof of that, namely the proof is the  approximately 1TB file describing the program, and the verification is the (finite in principle though infeasible in practice) process of checking that it succeeds on all inputs.^[This inefficiency is not necessarily inherent.
+Later in this course we may discuss results in program checking, interactive proofs, and average-case complexity, that can be used for efficient verification of  proofs of related statements.
 In contrast, the  inefficiency of verifying  _failure_ of all programs could well be inherent.]
 If there isn't such a program then there is also a finite proof of that, though that would take longer since we would need to enumerate over all _programs_ as well.
 Ultimately, since it boils down to a finite statement about bits and numbers, either the statement or its negation must follow from the standard axioms of arithmetic in a finite number of arithmetic steps.
 Thus we cannot justify our ignorance in distinguishing between the "3SAT easy" and "3SAT hard" cases by claiming that this might be an inherently ill-defined question.